tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Answer (lceballos-stat6250): The mod mod function is related to how a clock works in that there are only a fixed number of values that it could hold.
 There are about 8760 hours in a year so a clock works very similar to a mod function; mod(hour,12) would be the function of the clock.
 The 5000th hour of the year would show as 8 on the clock.
 - Question (jbettonville-stat6250): Can you recommend any other simple programming exercises for aspiring programmers to practice in multiple languages?
 - *Question* (cnguyen77-stat6250): What is the print out of numbers that are multiples of both three and five?

-[Course Structure Quiz, Problem 1]
-- Question (lceballos-stat6250): What is required to get the Initial Setup Achievement?
-- Answer (lceballos-stat6250): Signing up for the course Slack team, signing up for GitHub, following the full instructions for the GitHub hello-world tutorial, posting the URL for your hello-world repo in the appropriate Slack channel, and posting a screenshot of the SAS hello-world recipe in the appropriate Slack channel.

-[Course Structure Quiz, Problem 2]
-- Question (lceballos-stat6250): How many forum posts are scheduled?
-- Answer (lceballos-stat6250): There will tentatively be 10 Weekly Forum Posts, with 8 of 10 posts needing to be completed to earn the Reading for Breadth Achievement in the course.

-[Course Structure Quiz, Problem 3]
-- Question (lceballos-stat6250): What is required to get the Reading for Depth Acheivement?
-- Answer (lceballos-stat6250): Should successfully complete at least 8 of the 10 scheduled quizzes by their assigned due dates.

-[Course Structure Quiz, Problem 4]
-- Question (lceballos-stat6250):In order to get the Team-based Problem Solving what is required?
-- Answer (lceballos-stat6250): Time is to be invested daily!
-Collaboration with other students in completing Team Project 1 Instructions and Team Project 2 Instructions handouts.
-All steps in each project must be completed.

-[Course Structure Quiz, Problem 5]
-- Question (lceballos-stat6250): What does the final exam entail?
-- Answer (lceballos-stat6250): The Final Exam will tentatively consist of 65 multiple-choice questions highly with a time limit of 110 minutes and 70% percent or higher required to earn the Building General Knowledge Achievement achievement in the course.

-[Course Structure Quiz, Problem 6]
-- Question (lceballos-stat6250): What is required to get an A in this course?
-- Answer (lceballos-stat6250): ALL FIVE achievements must be earned:
-Reading for Breadth, Initial Setup, Team- based Problem Solving, Reading for Depth and Building General Knowledge achievements must be earned.

-[Course Structure Quiz, Problem 6]
-- Question (lceballos-stat6250): What's a good way to learn the material?
-- Answer (lceballos-stat6250): Adapt a hacker mindset, meaning, learn from mistakes and embrace challenges.

-[Course Structure Quiz, Problem 7]
-- Question (lceballos-stat6250): Will late work be acceptable?
-- Answer (lceballos-stat6250): Late submissions can't  be counted toward course grades, and  incomplete submissions can be eligible for resubmission at the instructor's discretion.

-[Course Structure Quiz, Problem 8]
-- Question (lceballos-stat6250): Are there any extra credit opportunities?
-- Answer (lceballos-stat6250): The instructor gives extra credit for pointing out typos in course materials, substantive suggestions for improving clarity in course materials and contributions to the Course Questions Wiki after the Week 10 Quiz deadline.

-[Course Structure Quiz, Problem 9]
-- Question (lceballos-stat6250): What is the best way to contact the instructor?
-- Answer (lceballos-stat6250): Slack.

-[Course Structure Quiz, Problem 10]
-- Question (lceballos-stat6250): What technology is used in this course?
-- Answer (lceballos-stat6250):CSUEB-provided email account/address, Slack, GitHub, and Blackboard site.

-[hello-world Week 1 SAS Recipe]
-- Question (lceballos-stat6250): What types are steps are used in SAS?
-- Answer (lceballos-stat6250): DATA step and a PROC step.

-[fizz-buzz Week 1 SAS Recipe]
 - Question (lceballos-stat6250): How do you do a for loop in SAS?
 - Answer (lceballos-stat6250): With the "do" command.
 Ie DO UNTIL, DO WHILE, DO i=1 to 100.